valentin-veluppillai/tgm_coilgun/README.md

 * avrstudio - programming of the microcontroller
 ## user interface
 Written in Java/processing unsing the controlp5 library.
-The computer running the UI communicates with the mincontroller via SPI.
-The UI allows the user to specify the timings of the coils power supplies.
+The computer running the UI communicates with the mincontroller via USART.
+The UI allows the user to specify the timing of the coil power supplies.